Familles jaune, noire, rose, and verte: Famille rose

 With the successful creation of falangcai porcelain at the palace, falangcai was also then made at the imperial kilns of Jingdezhen.
 The term yangcai was used to refer to porcelain produced at Jingdezhen to imitate falangcai.
 Visually there is little difference in appearance between falangcai and yangcai wares produced for imperial use, but differences may be detected in the chemical composition of the flux used.
 Ruancai ('soft colours') was also a term used in the Yongzheng era as the colours used are softer in contrast to the 'hard colours' (硬彩, yingcai) previously used for famille verte or wucai.
 Fencai is the more modern term used by Chen Liu (陈浏) in the early 20th century and it then replaced yangcai in Chinese usage.

 The famille rose enamels allow for a greater range of colour and tone than was previously possible, enabling the depiction of more complex images, particularly during the Qianlong era, and decorations became more elaborate and crowded in the later Qianlong period.
 The images may be painted on coloured grounds, including yellow, blue, pink, coral red, light green, 'cafe au lait' and brown.
 Black ground or famille noire may also be used on famille rose ware, but they are not highly regarded.
 Many produced in the Qianlong period were on eggshell porcelain.
 Famille rose supplanted famille verte in popularity, and its production overtook blue and white porcelain in the mid-18th century.
-It remained popular throughout the 18th and the 19th centuries and continued to be made in the 20th century.
+It remained popular throughout the 18th and 19th centuries and continued to be made in the 20th century.
 The quality of wares produced however declined after the Qianlong period.

 Jingdezhen produced many famille rose pieces, and some of the finest pieces were made there.
 However, from the late 18th century onwards, many pieces were decorated in the port city of Canton to produce the Canton ware intended for export, using white porcelain from Jingdezhen.
 In contrast to the more refined 'court-taste' porcelain, export wares particularly those from the 19th century tend to be highly and brightly decorated.
 The decorative patterns used in these export wares may be referred to as Rose Canton, Rose Mandarin and Rose Medallion.

 Famille rose enamels were known to have been used in Europe before its usage became established in China, for example in Vienna porcelain made by the Du Paquier factory in 1725.
 Large number of famille rose porcelains were exported from China to the West, and many European factories such as Meissen, Chelsea and Chantilly copied the famille rose palette used in Chinese porcelain.
 Export of Chinese porcelain then declined due to competition from the European factories.